rasatria01/sea-salon/README.md

 Prerequisites:

-* Node.js (version [minimum required version] or later) - https://nodejs.org/en/download/package-manager
+* Node.js (version Node.js 18.17 or later) - https://nodejs.org/en/download/package-manager
 Installation:

 1. Install Node.js: Follow the instructions on the official Node.js website to download and install the latest stable version for your operating system.